Skip to content

 https://disability.utah.edu/students/documentation.php#adhd

 A psycho-educational evaluation, neuropsychological evaluation, or other objective testing measures may be required depending upon the accommodations that are requested.
-If additional information is required, the student’s CDA advisor will let the student know what additional documentation would be needed.
+If additional information is required, the student’s Accessibility Consultant will let the student know what additional documentation would be needed.

 • The assessment should consist of more than a subjective evaluation or self-report by the student, and should have been completed or updated recently to help in determining the current impact of the condition.